ShermanTsang/x-logger/docs/usage.md

 # API & Usage

-The basic usage involves using the logger proxy to log messages.
+The basic usage involves using the logger `accessor`(function-based proxy) to print messages.

 Predefined log types are wrapped in static getters, allowing direct use.

 ## `Logger.[TypeName]` static getter

-The basic usage of this package is to use the `logger` proxy to log messages.
+The basic usage of this package is to use the `logger` accessor to log messages.

 This package wraps preset log types in static getters, and you can use them directly.